 - SUTA — Check with your state’s tax and revenue department for details regarding the State Unemployment Tax (SUTA) as the taxable wage base varies from state to state.
 Similar to FUTA, the employee does not pay this tax.

 - Workers’ Compensation — While not, workers’ compensation is insurance that most employers are required to have.
 Check with your state to see for sure.

 Depending on your business’s filing status, owners of a sole proprietorship or partnership, the owner(s) aren’t paid a salary or wage and instead are taxed on the profits of the business.
 Since the business and the individual receiving payment for their “taxable income” are the same, the FICA amount is combined and is simply a combination of the Social Security and Medicare taxes.
-Earlier we showed how a business and employee each paid 6.2% tax rate for Social Security and a 1.45% Medicare tax rate for a total of 7.65% each.
+Earlier, we showed how a business and employee each paid a 6.2% tax rate for Social Security and a 1.45% Medicare tax rate for a total of 7.65% each.
 The self-employment tax rate is 15.3%.

 What Are The Consequences Of Not Paying Payroll Taxes On Time?

 A common scenario with business owners is in some months, money is short, and some quick cash is needed to make payroll or pay vendors.
 While employers should withhold payroll taxes each payroll period and keep those funds in a separate account, the thinking goes that the business owner will pay those funds at the end of the quarter when they get through this rough patch.
-So they borrow those funds and in some cases, they don’t make enough revenue to replenish those funds and that’s where trouble comes in.
+So they borrow those funds, and in some cases, they don’t make enough revenue to replenish those funds, and that’s where the trouble comes in.

 Failing to pay payroll taxes on time will initially result in a penalty